This audio was created using Microsoft Azure Speech Services

 But it doesn’t stop there; we must also innovate, knowing that how we do business today will not survive a resource-constrained and risk-laden future.
 The business models that served us 100, or even 50, years ago must be overhauled.
 We must ascribe value to concepts and ideas that we may have devalued in the past.
 We must invest, heavily, in the development of digital solutions and services that advance our very human aims of survival while simultaneously supporting our economic ambitions of growth.

-Through this lens, I’d argue that capitalism itself is, in fact, sustainable.
+Through this lens, I’d argue that capitalism is sustainable.
 It is the competitive market pressures of the next decade that will help us to succeed through the efficient allocation of scarce resources.
 In fact, in an April 2022 report, BlackRock noted that it expects 75% of its corporate investments to have net-zero goals by 2030.
 It is the spirit of exploration and the promise of potential profit that will drive some of our most talented entrepreneurs and inventors, and it is the work of those individuals that will create new, resilient, sustainable, and circular business models that will allow us to drive profitability and growth in the face of finite resources.

 Fink challenges all of us, as business leaders, to answer a fundamental question this year: will we lead in this brave new world of sustainable capitalism – or will we follow?
 I know my position in this pecking order – do you?